volcengine/datarangers-sdk-ios/README.zh-CN.md

 Without Volcanoengine's prior written permission, the DataRangers SDK may not be reproduced, modified and/or made available in any form to any third party.

 THE FOLLOWING SETS FORTH ATTRIBUTION NOTICES FOR THIRD PARTY SOFTWARE THAT MAY BE CONTAINED IN PORTIONS OF Volcanoengine.

+## Security and privacy
+This project takes security seriously.
+For vulnerability reporting and supported versions, see [SECURITY.md](SECURITY.md)